Enterprise Products Partners L.P. (EPD) – key numbers that make it a Strong Buy For Now

 Enterprise Products Partners L.P.
 (EPD) Insider Activity

-Enterprise Products Partners L.P. disclosed in a document filed with the SEC on Jun 24 that BARTH CARIN MARCY (Director) bought a total of 19,050 shares of the company’s common stock.
-The trade occurred on Jun 24 and was made at $23.64 per share for $0.45 million.
-Following the transaction, the insider now directly holds 19050.0 shares of the EPD stock.
+Enterprise Products Partners L.P. disclosed in a document filed with the SEC on Aug 04 that Rutherford John R (Director) bought a total of 6,500 shares of the company’s common stock.
+The trade occurred on Aug 04 and was made at $25.78 per share for $0.17 million.
+Following the transaction, the insider now directly holds 0.11 million shares of the EPD stock.

 Enterprise Products Partners L.P.
 (EPD): Who are the competitors?